causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 > **Note:**
 >
-> - The `visit` functions are used in conjunction with `traverse` to enable node access and modification.
-All `visit` functions have empty default implementations and can be overridden as needed.
+> - The `visit` function is used in conjunction with `traverse` to enable node access and modification.
+All `visit` functions have empty default implementations and can be implemented as needed.
 > - This class must be inherited and allows subclasses to redefine visitor functions.

 ### func breakTraverse()